 By the way of definition, CV is abbreviated from the Latin word Curriculum Vitae, which is translated to mean “the course of your life”.

 It is equally considered a comprehensive description of every major task you have carried out that had a huge impact on your life.

 People update their CVs every time they feel they’ve accomplished something new academically or professionally.

-What is Résumé?
+What is Resume?

 1. Name 2.
 Contact Information 3.
 Profile 4.
 Highlights 5.
 Education 6.
 Professional Experience 7.
 Technical Skills 8.
 Certification

 It is often created chiefly for the purpose of applying for a specific job.

 A resume emphasizes the individual’s specific contributions made in previous work and also showcases how their different skills can be an added advantage for the position they are trying to fill.

-A résumé is usually accompanied by an attached cover letter which expresses the individual’s intention for seeking to fill the position.
+A resume is usually accompanied by an attached cover letter which expresses the individual’s intention for seeking to fill the position.

-The cover letter only throws more light on the skills and experience mentioned in the resume, explaining how they will help the applicant excel at the job that they’re applying for.
+The cover letter only throws more light on the skills and experience mentioned in the resume, explaining how they will help the applicant excel at the job they’re applying for.

 Having established what each document means, let’s see their differences.